JacopoLucky/WordClock/README.md

 I will use an ESP12 with more in/out pins.

 # What I have
-* ESP12 on a NODEMCU V0.9
+* NODEMCU V0.9 with an ESP12
-* 4x 74HC164N shift register
+* 6x 74HC164N shift register
-* 6X 74HC299N shift register
 * Common Cathode RGB Clear LED
 * Resistor (100Ω, 150Ω)
-* Some Transistor
+* Some Transistor (to be defined)

 # The Matrix
 In the matrix each row of leds will have the common cathode connected together,